MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/install-powershell.md

 2. Download and save the [!INCLUDE[aad_rightsmanagement_2](../includes/aad_rightsmanagement_2_md.md)] installer file, **WindowsAzureADRightsManagementAdministration_x64**.
 Then double-click this file to start the Azure AD Rights Management Administration Setup Wizard.

-3. Complete the wizard.
+3. Complete the wizard, which installs the AADRM PowerShell module.

-The AADRM PowerShell module is now installed.

 ## Next steps
 Start a Windows PowerShell session and confirm the version of the installed module.
 This check is particularly important if you upgraded from an older version: